Driver’s License Verification Should Be Step One in Your Showing Process

 You calmly explain that ID verification is a standard security requirement and that you apply it to everyone.

-A prospect who pushes hard against a basic security step is already telling you something about how they may behave as a tenant.
+As a result, a prospect who pushes hard against a basic security step is already telling you something about how they may behave as a tenant.

 Once the refusal is clear, you document it in your system, thank them for their time, and move on.
 There are plenty of applicants